John-Nagle/rend3-issue570/NOTES.md

 This will probably all compile and it's all safe code.
 If the comments about safety are true, the borrow_mut calls should not fail.
 We will see.

+## 2024-10-14

+Fix all other compile errors from WGPU change.